TeeOhh/CI_TeachingKiosk/README.md

 Repository for Conversational Interfaces group "Teaching the Kiosk".
 All project work was conducted in Spring 2019.

 This repository contains :
-1. Code to scrape and ontologize the following:
+1. Code to scrape and ontologize:
     1. NU Computer Science courses, faculty, and research groups
     2. Events occurring around campus
     3. A graph of topics and sub-topics in Computer Science